alnvdl/alnvdl.github.io/_posts/2023-09-07-error-handling-in-go.md

 ## A bit of history

 Error handling in Go is a topic that divides opinions.
 Some people hate that their code ends up full of error checks.
-Others argue that's precisely the point: [errors are simple return values](https://go.dev/blog/errors-are-values), and these return values should of course affect your code.
+Others argue that's precisely the point: [errors are simply return values](https://go.dev/blog/errors-are-values), and these return values should of course affect the flow of your code.

 I never really had a strong opinion about this.
-One thing I knew is that I always considered exceptions in other programming languages a bit weird.
-That's because they can end up being caught in distant places across the stack.
-But I also didn't nurture strong feelings of love or hatred for exceptions :)
+I knew I always considered exceptions in other programming languages a bit weird because they can end up being caught in distant places across the stack; but I didn't nurture strong feelings of love or hatred for exceptions either.

 I started using Go in version 1.12 at work, a few weeks before version 1.13 was released.
 The library we used in the projects I worked in was [errgo](https://pkg.go.dev/gopkg.in/errgo.v1) (v1).
 Due to inertia (and fear of breaking things), we still use errgo in 2023.